Exhibiting digital fabrication at Teknisk Museum and AHO

 The event at Teknisk Museum was a part of the exhibition titled ‘Timelines’, held between 10-17.november 2017 in Maridalsveien 29 in Oslo.
 The exhibit collected a diverse set of material explorations focusing on a wide set of digital fabrication tools, from laser-cutters to 3D printers.
 In total, 14 projects were presented.

 The overall theme of the exhibit was dedicated to the iterative design process.
-With ‘Timelines’ we wanted to show different interpretations of time and scale.
+With ‘Timelines’ the ambition was to show different interpretations of time and scale.
 While some projects visualised a product development as a linear timeline, others branched out to the abstract, as if contextualising possible future trajectories of technology and its relation to design.

-The role of digital fabriaction is We have all chosen to work with several «new» technologies, such as 3D printing, laser cutting, laser engraving and scanning.
+Students have all chosen to work with several «new» technologies, such as 3D printing, laser cutting, laser engraving and scanning.
 Some have also combined it with conventional production methods, like sand casting metal and slip casting clay.
+In this sense, digital fabrication makes it possible to connect the many lost threads between tangible and digital craft.